 Readers Question: In currency investing, would it be more profitable to invest in a country with high-interest rates and high inflation, or low to zero interest rates with low inflation?
-In other words, is the real interest rate more important than nominal?
+In other words, is the real interest rate more important than the nominal?
 Other factors being equal, does it always mean that the currency of a country with higher real interest rate will strengthen over time compared to one with a lower real interest rate?

 Yes, the real interest rate is the most important factor.

-Firstly, just to summarise.
 Higher real interest rates tend to lead to an appreciation of the currency.
 This is because high-interest rates mean saving in that country gives a better return.
 Therefore investors often move funds to countries with higher interest rates. (this is known as hot money flows)

 Effect of increasing interest rates on the value of the currency